cldellow/trumpslawyers/README.md

 # How to use this

-On Bluesky, reply to interesting tweets and tag `@doj47.com`.
+On Bluesky, reply to interesting posts and tag `@doj47.com`.

-Your tweet should also reference a DOJ case by including:
+Your post should also reference a DOJ case by including:

 - a CourtListener Docket URL, e.g. https://www.courtlistener.com/docket/69741724/jgg-v-trump/
 - a CourtListener RECAP URL, e.g. https://storage.courtlistener.com/recap/gov.uscourts.dcd.278436/gov.uscourts.dcd.278436.25.0.pdf

-Those tweets will get discovered by a bot and included in the website.
+Those posts will get discovered by a bot and included in the website.

 If you change your mind, you can delete your reply.
-The parent tweet will no longer show up in the website.
+The parent post will no longer show up in the website.

 # Posters: how do I avoid notification spam?